 They are effectively the same species of bird, but racing pigeons are a world away from their wild brethren.
 Racing pigeons have been selectively bred by humans to emphasise stamina, speed and strength, and also homing instinct.
 Racing pigeons are sometimes called ‘The athletes of the air’ and you can see they are much slimmer and sleeker looking than a wild or feral pigeon.
 If in any doubt, a racing pigeon will have a ring on its leg.
 It’s not possible to take a feral pigeon and train it to be a racing pigeon.

 No, the welfare of the birds is of paramount importance to pigeon fanciers.
 An unhappy pigeon will not fly well.
 Pigeon fanciers are extremely fond of their birds, becoming very attached to them.
 They care for them, keep them comfortable, fed and watered and do everything in their power to keep them healthy.
 Pigeons like to be around people, react well to being gently handled, and will happily settle in a fancier’s hand.
 Fanciers treat their birds as pampered pets, and many pigeons can recognise their owners.
 The pigeons enjoy exercise and will happily fly long distances.
 Long flights and the homing instinct that forms the basis of the sport are natural features of pigeon physiognomy, not something that is forced on them.
 The RPRA takes the welfare of the birds very seriously and will expel and report any fanciers found to be treating their birds cruelly.

 You can look around this website for more information, but the best way to find out more is to talk to a pigeon fancier.
 Contact your nearest Region Secretary and ask to be put in touch with a local club.
 Or come along to the British Homing World Show of The Year, Blackpool, in January, and see first hand what it’s all about.

-You can see an excellent film about Pigeon Racing and the RPRA, made by Ray Knight, here.
+You can see an excellent film about Pigeon Racing and the RPRA, made by Ray Knight, at this link.